suyash144/suyash144.github.io/_posts/2025-06-12-oscillations.md

 <img src="{{ '/assets/images/posts/raster.png' | relative_url }}" alt="Raster map with oscillations" style="width: 100%;">

-I've also pointed out a couple of fairly clear down phases which are missed.
 So what's going wrong?
 Is the trusty Fourier transform *not* the right tool for this job?

 ### Limitations of the Fourier transform